rollerworks/search/UPGRADE-2.0.md

   $userFieldSet = $searchFactory->createFieldSet(\Acme\User\Search\UsersFieldSet::class);
   ```

-  **Note:** If the FieldSetConfigurator has dependencies register it in a `FieldSetRegistry`
+  **Note:** If the FieldSetConfigurator has constructor dependencies, register
-  instead.
-Eg using the `LazyFieldSetRegistry`:
+  it in a`FieldSetRegistry` instead.
+Eg. using the `LazyFieldSetRegistry`:

   ```php
   use Acme\User\Search\UsersFieldSet;